trenskow/app/README.md

 These also ends routing.
 After a method route has been called, the routing will go strait to the renderer.

-> Notice: If no `head` method is implemented on endpoint, `get` will instead be called (if availble).
+> Notice: If no `head` method is implemented on endpoint, `get` will instead be called (if ).
 When client requests a `head` the result will be ignored.

 > Returns the endpoint.